cdl-geneseo/geneseo-dictionary/Q/Quarantine.md

 # Quarantine

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Quarantine

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) In traditional use, means to isolate from a majority of society in order to prevent the spreading of disease.Used as &quot;the quarantine&quot; by students to talk about the 2020 Corona Virus, which forced all states to go into a nationwide quarantine.
 Almost all jobs were shut down and people were forced to stay in their homes.
 Students were forced to move on to all online learning for a period of months to prevent spreading the Corona Virus. &quot;How is the Quarantine Life treating you?&quot; &quot;I'm always tired, and always in my pajamas when going to online classes.&quot;(Fazio, Q-T, 2020)